Private Multi-Task Learning: Formulation and Applications to Federated Learning: Experiments

 \section{Experiments}

 We empirically evaluate our private MTL solver on common federated learning benchmarks~\cite{caldas2018leaf}.
 We first demonstrate the superior privacy-utility trade-off that exists when training our private MTL method compared with training a single global model (Section~\ref{sec:exp:tradeoff}).
 We also compare our method with simple finetuning---exploring the results of performing local finetuning after learning an MTL objective vs. a global objective (Section~\ref{sec:exp:finetuning}).
+Our code is publicly available at: \url{https://github.com/s-huu/PMTL}